-London attack: 2 remain in custody for questioning
+London attack: Attacker's influences probed

 Investigation underway

-On Friday, Britain's most senior counterterror police officer, Mark Rowley, said authorities are working to establish if the attacker, Briton Khalid Masood, 52, "acted totally alone inspired by terrorist propaganda or, if others have encouraged, supported or directed him."
+Friday, Britain's most senior counterterrorism police officer, Mark Rowley, said authorities are working to establish whether Masood, 52, "acted totally alone inspired by terrorist propaganda or, if others have encouraged, supported or directed him."

-Rowley said 16 searches at various locations have concluded but that five others were ongoing.
+Rowley said 16 searches at various locations have finished but that five others were ongoing.
 Officers have seized 2,700 items, including "massive amounts" of computer data, and have had contact with 3,500 witnesses to the attack, many of them of different nationalities, he added.

-Police are also investigating the killer's possible contacts.
-Local media outlets reported that Masood might have been in contact with unknown individuals just minutes before driving his rented car at pedestrians on Westminster Bridge shortly after appearing on WhatsApp, the popular encrypted messaging platform.

 Authorities are investigating how the perpetrator, who used multiple aliases, became radicalized.
-He was born Adrian Russell Ajao but also used the name Adrian Elms, police confirmed Friday.
+He was born Adrian Russell Ajao but also used the name Adrian Elms, police said Friday.

 Rowley said: "Clearly that's the main line of our investigation -- is what led him to be radicalized.
 Was it through influences in a community, influences from overseas or through online propaganda?"